Shelo/jmoka-engine/README.md

 Early in the engine, the scene was set with an XML file, but that did not helped a lot since some things had to be repeated a lot, and with Java you can do them with simple loop.

-### Assets
+### Resources

-The jMoka Engine offers a nice way to handle your assets in the most optimal way, without repeating yourself, you have to simply extend a class and you get some helper methods for loading textures, sounds, fonts, etc.
+The jMoka Engine offers a nice way to handle your assets in the most optimal way, without repeating yourself, you have to simply extend a class and you get some helper methods for loading textures, prefabs, sounds, etc.

-### Prefabs

-A prefab is simply a definition of an entity in your game, the engine offers this because there's no need to waste java code in doing this, since is a very, very repetitive and easy task, shouldn't we leave it to a easy, readable text file?.
+¿What is a prefab?, A prefab is simply a definition of an entity in your game, the engine offers this because there's no need to waste java code in doing this, since is a very, very repetitive and easy task, shouldn't we leave it to a easy, readable text file?.

 The engine offers an extensible class to manage your prefabs and take care of their initialization so you don't have to worry when actually getting to the game.